 This section identifies features which have been identified as potentially sensitive to traps.
-Table 1.
-Feature descriptions references out to descriptions of the features from a recognised source.
-These sensitivities were derived using advice from the Joint Nature Conservation Committee (JNCC) and Natural England (NE) and review of the available scientific literature.
+Table 1 lists the designated features and provides references describing each feature and its sensitivities, using advice from the Joint Nature Conservation Committee (JNCC) and Natural England (NE) and reviews of the available scientific literature.
 Please see Annex 1 for a summary of the pressures of traps on the features described in this document and their associated sensitivities.